Tao173/Auto-Update-Router/backup/myselfkernel/compile-kernel/README.md

 ## Compile the kernel using GitHub Actions

+This way you compile the kernel using your modified repository.

 1. Select ***`Compile the kernel`*** on the [Action](https://github.com/ophub/amlogic-s9xxx-armbian/actions) page.
 Click the ***`Run workflow`*** button.

 2. Using Templates [compile-kernel.yml](../.github/workflows/compile-kernel.yml).
 The code is as follows: